Nevis: The Ultimate Guide to a Premier Tax Haven

 Pillar 2: St. Kitts & Nevis Citizenship by Investment (CBI)

-Part of what makes St Kitts and Nevis appeal is the citizenship program — you can gain a passport and enhance your global mobility and tax planning simultaneously.
+What makes St. Kitts and Nevis so attractive is its citizenship program; you can obtain a passport that offers greater global freedom and supports tax planning simultaneously.

 Benefits of a St. Kitts & Nevis Passport

-- Option to establish tax residence, especially given the favorable tax regime in St Kitts and Nevis
+• You may be able to establish tax residence, in particular, due to the favorable tax regime in St Kitts and Nevis

-- Adds a sovereign identity layer to your offshore strategy
+• Adds an extra layer of identity to your offshore strategy

 Investment Options: Sustainable Growth Fund (SGF) vs. Real Estate